 The ‘great’ art of selling is about earning and keeping your client’s trust.
 In business or commerce, there is nothing greater than the feeling of completing that successful sale.

-Anything short of that is paramount to a quick-fix or even a scam – it is lazy salespeople that give the trade a bad reputation.
+Anything short of that is paramount to a quick-fix or even a scam.
+It is only lazy salespeople (taking shortcuts) that give the trade a bad reputation.

 Some of the most successful sales are even conducted by faceless agents.
-Once, while based in Johannesburg, we sold a product (owned by a US company but like every other product these days, was mass produced in China) and had it delivered from New York to Cape Town via air-freight.
+Once, while based in Johannesburg, we sold a product (that was mass produced in China) and had it delivered from New York to Cape Town via air-freight.

 Luckily, the product (and delivery) quality was good enough not to warrant a face-to-face visit, though in those days having Skype for Business would have been a great resource to at least give ‘a face’ to the sales rep.

 This little anecdote proves that it doesn’t matter what you sell, if the product is of good quality, and meets all (compliance) requirements including the recent GDPR law – the sale actually becomes the easy part.

 There is no real art to selling – we all do it all the time without realizing it.
 From the time we apply to a kindergarten or high school, to university and finally to all the jobs in our working career.

 As salespeople, we must present ourselves (our unique skills and character) and persuade a ‘buyer’ to take us on.
 This is also something no automated sales agent or Chatbot can do and is an area that Artificial Intelligence (AI) will not beat us on.